-Mobility Exchange Offers Multiple Remote Patient Monitoring and Telehealth Solutions Amidst the COVID-19 Pandemic
+Mobility Exchange Offers Technology and Testing Solutions to Help Fight the COVID-19 Pandemic

 Healthcare organizations can efficiently monitor employees, patients, and other individuals for emerging symptoms of COVID-19

 Catch Up on Advancements in Telehealth and Remote Patient Monitoring During COVID-19 By Watching Our Most Recent Webinar: ‘Utilizing Telehealth and Remote Patient Monitoring in the COVID-19 Era’ Below:

 Your company may be eligible for reimbursement of your telehealth program costs through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.

 This COVID-19 telehealth program was implemented to provide $200 million in funding appropriated by Congress as part of the CARES Act to help provide connected care services to healthcare providers while patients are at their homes or mobile locations.
 These initiatives have been implemented in responding to the novel Coronavirus 2019 disease (COVID-19) pandemic.
 According to the FCC, this program provides immediate support to eligible health care providers responding to the COVID-19 pandemic by funding their telecommunications services, information services, and devices necessary to provide critical connected care until the end of the COVID-19 pandemic.
 The COVID-19 Telehealth Program is available to eligible health care providers that treat patients in both rural and non-rural areas in the U.S.

 Communication is fully encrypted and HIPAA Compliant.
 No apps need to be installed Fully turn key solutions and ready for implementation right away.

 Remote Patient Monitoring